How Did Your Car Accident Happen?

 - Daydreaming - Sometimes a driver is simply lost in thought.
 It's critical for drivers to always remain focused on the road.
 All it takes is a second or two to be lost in thought and an accident can suddenly happen.

-- Other passengers - Talking to or looking at other occupants in the car can increase the risk of a That's because the driver's focus isn't on the other cars on the road.
+- Other passengers - Talking to or looking at other occupants in the car can increase the risk of a crash.
+That's because the driver's focus isn't on the other cars on the road.

 - Using devices in the car - This might include operating a GPS device or adjusting the audio, climate control or mirrors.